-The process of distillation allows for separating volatile and nonvolatile solutions in a solvent.
-Distillation occurs very similar to how a vapor degreaser works of boiling the solution and condensing the vapors back into liquid in a separate tank.
-The various constituents of solvents and contaminated soils boil at different temperatures: typically oils and soils are much higher than solvents.
-A good example of this is paint thinner which is used to clean paint off paint guns and parts; the solvent will boil at much lower temperatures than paint so boiling the mix will result in condensed pure solvent in a separated tank and the paint sludge components in another.
+Solvent recovery systems use the process of distillation, which separates volatile and nonvolatile solutions in a solvent.
+The solution is boiled and the vapors are condensed back into liquid in a separate tank, very similar to how a vapor degreaser works.
+The various constituents of the solvent and contaminants each boil at different temperatures: typically oils and soils are much higher than solvents.
+A good example of this is paint thinner which is used to clean paint off paint guns and parts; the solvent will boil at much lower temperatures than paint, so boiling the mix will result in condensed pure solvent in a separate tank and the paint sludge components in another.

 Simple vs. Fractional Distillation and How to Separate Multiple Solvents

-The above description and example is of simple distillation which aims to separate 1 solvent in solution and recovers the “majority” of the solvent in solution.
-Simple distillation entails condensing hot boiled vapors directly from the boiling tank.
-Because the condensing occurs directly near the boil “sump” only 1 volatile solvent can be recovered and the purity of the solvent may contain very small amounts of non-volatile contaminants carried with the boiling, volatile vapors.
-The process is that of vapor degreasers.
+The above description and solvent recycling example is of simple distillation which aims to separate one solvent in solution and recovers the majority of the solvent in solution.
+Simple distillation entails condensing hot boiled vapors directly from the boiling tank of the solvent recycler.
+Because the condensing occurs directly near the boil “sump,” only one volatile solvent can be recovered and the purity of the solvent may contain very small amounts of non-volatile contaminants carried with the boiling, volatile vapors.
+This is the same process used by vapor degreasers.
 While recovery of a single volatile solvent can reach 99%+, there are times when higher recoveries are necessary.

 When higher purity recovery or two or more volatile components (ie. water and isopropyl alcohol) require separation, fractional distillation is required.
-Fractional distillation uses a reflux column between the boiling tank and the condenser coils to achieve higher purity solvent recovery and separating different volatile solvents.
-This process can achieve 99% solvent recovery and solvent purities of over 99.9% often required for electronic / PCB manufacturing, medical device and aerospace applications.
+Fractional distillation uses a reflux column between the boiling tank and the condenser coils to achieve higher purity solvent recovery and separation of different volatile solvents.
+This process can achieve 99% solvent recovery and solvent purities of over 99.9%, often required for electronic / PCB manufacturing, medical device and aerospace applications.

 Vacuum Assisted Distillation

-Pulling a vacuum on the distillation column and chamber can be required for higher boiling and heavier than air (higher vapor density than 29 AMU – atomic mass units) solvents such as xylenes, CFCs, etc. vs. lighter than air acetones, MEK (Methyl ethyl ketone / butanone), MPK (Methyl n-Propyl Ketone), alcohols, etc.
+Putting a vacuum on the distillation column and chamber can be required for higher boiling and heavier-than-air (higher vapor density than 29 AMU – atomic mass units) solvents such as xylenes, CFCs, etc. vs. lighter-than-air acetones, MEK (Methyl ethyl ketone / butanone), MPK (Methyl n-Propyl Ketone), alcohols, etc.